Fairlife: Reception

-Controversy
+Animal welfare

 On June 4, 2019, the animal protection organization Animal Recovery Mission (ARM) released a video of an undercover dairy investigation into Fair Oaks Farms in Fair Oaks, Indiana.
 During the investigation, farm employees were observed slapping, kicking, punching, pushing, throwing and slamming calves; calves were stabbed and beaten with steel rebars, hit in the mouth and face with hard plastic milking bottles, kneed in the spine, burned in the face with hot branding irons.
 This resulted in extreme pain and suffering by the calves, and in some cases permanent injury and even death.
 ARM confirmed that male calves from Fair Oaks Farms are in fact transported to veal farms (Midwest Veal and Calf Start), despite the corporation's claims that it does not send its male calves to veal farms.
 In addition, the ARM investigator captured footage of drug use.
 The four Fair Oaks Farms employees including the ARM employee were fired a few months before the video was released and at least three retailers including Jewel-Osco announced they would remove all Fairlife products from their shelves.

 Indiana state Senator Travis Holdman, who sponsored Indiana's ag-gag bill, claimed that the video was "politically motivated", which ARM vigorously denied and prompted the group to release extended footage.
 The political controversy deepened as Newton County Prosecutor Jeff Drinski released a statement indicating that the ARM investigator encouraged or coerced the farm employees to abuse the animals.
 ARM's founder, Richard Couto, rebuked the statement and said that his organization has not been contacted by the prosecutors office, which he says is a red flag given ARM has worked with law enforcement agencies in other abuse investigations.
 "There is no reason the prosecutor shouldn’t be calling me and/or a witness to be interviewed yet," he said.
 A binder detailing ARM's investigation along with video footage were provided to the Newton County Sheriff's Office the same day the video was released to the public.

+While Fairlife claimed to stop sourcing milk from Fair Oaks Farms after the 2019 incident, in 2023, an undercover ARM investigation tracked shipments from Windy Ridge Dairy and Windy Too Dairy — part of Fair Oaks Farms — to a Fairlife tank in Coopersville, Michigan.
+Fairlife claimed that only a single shipment was delivered and that it was not used in any products.

+In February 2025, ARM released video footage from a 2024 investigation into Fairlife suppliers Rainbow Valley Dairy and Butterfield Dairy.
+The footage showed cattle beaten and electric-shocked, premature separation of calves from their mothers, and sick and injured cows suffering.
+In response, Fairlife issued a statement saying they would no longer source from these dairies.
+However, a class-action lawsuit submitted in 2025 includes video and still-image evidence that Fairlife continued to receive supply from these dairies, claiming Fairlife switched to nighttime transportation to conceal this.
+The lawsuit calls the 2024 footage the "worst, most widespread, egregious, systemic, frequent, and extreme cruelty and neglect yet."